 The eastern tiger salamander is found throughout the entire state of Iowa.

-Eastern tiger salamanders, although abundant, are one of the most secretive salamanders in our state.
+Tiger salamanders, although abundant, are one of the most secretive salamanders in our state.
 Nearly all of their time is spent underground in burrows of other animals or burrows they have constructed themselves.
 Occasionally they are found above ground on damp or humid nights.
 They often fall into window wells or are found in damp basements.
 I used to find many in window wells in Linn County.
 The only time they are found above ground in numbers are during heavy spring and fall rains while they migrate to and from overwintering sites.

 Both adults and larvae alike are extremely voracious feeders consuming anything that is smaller than themselves.
-They snap quickly and sometimes use their tongues to catch prey, but they are also very clumsy hunters.
-Larval eastern tiger salamanders are aggressive feeders and thus will reduce the survivorship of larval blue-spotted, smallmouth, and tremblay's salamanders when sharing the same pond (Wilbur, 1972).
+They snap quickly and sometimes use their tongue to catch prey, but they are also very clumsy hunters.
+Larval tiger salamanders are aggressive feeders and thus will reduce the survivorship of larval blue-spotted, smallmouth, and Tremblay’s salamanders when sharing the same pond (Wilbur, 1972).
 Some larvae become cannibalistic.
 These have huge heads compared to other larvae and also metamorphose faster.
 Varying factors contribute to the development of the cannibalistic morph.
 Some populations of tiger salamanders are progenetic.
 The larvae become sexually mature without transforming into a terrestrial adult.
 Adults have many enemies so they secrete a milky toxin from glands on the back and tail for defense.